Our ethical obligation in research and practice

 The tight tapestry we continue to weave

 Almost daily, we see and hear much through various media about difference, depending on what the calendar is highlighting, e.g. autism awareness, breast cancer, men’s health, mental health awareness, South Asian Heritage Month and this year Rare Disease Day (29 February).
 The list continually grows.
 October marked Black History Month and World Menopause Awareness Month.
 On 18 October, it was not only World Menopause Day but Anti-Slavery Day too.
-Those who are part of the global majority (Campbell-Stephens (2009) refers to this as people who are Black, Asian, Brown, dual-heritage, indigenous to the global south, and those who have been racialised as ‘ethnic minorities’) are among those who are particularly highlighted in the month of October as I write this article.
+Those who are part of the global majority (Campbell-Stephens (2009) refers to this as people who are Black, Asian, Brown, dual-heritage, indigenous to the global south, and those who have been racialised as ‘ethnic minorities’) are among those who are particularly highlighted in the month of October.

 The global majority represents approximately 80% of the world’s population (Immigration Law Practitioners’ Association).
 In addition, about 50% of the global population is female (Trading Economics, 2023).
 The Advisory, Conciliation and Arbitration Service (ACAS) is an independent public body that receives funding from the government and provides “free and impartial advice to employers, employees and their representatives on employment rights, best practices and policies and resolving workplace conflict.”
 It points out that although “the menopause is not a specific protected characteristic under the Equality Act 2010, if an employee or worker is put at a disadvantage and treated less favourably because of their menopause symptoms, this could be discrimination, if related to a protected characteristic.”
 This has recently had more coverage in the national news leading up to International Women’s Day (8 March).